 If you want to be married at Holy Trinity, the good news is that it has become easier to do so.
-The Rules changed from October 2008 and there is far more flexibility about where you can be married.
-You will need to chat to one of the clergy, but generally you can be married at Holy Trinity if:
+You will need to speak to The Rector, but generally you can be married at Holy Trinity if:

 • One of you lives in the Parish of Holy Trinity

 • One of you is on the Electoral Roll of the church

 • It is the parish where you were baptized and/or confirmed